veevyo/python-game/README.md

 # To play on Windows:
 There are multiple methods for Windows play:
-1. Launch blockrush.exe.
-2. Right click the blockrush.py file, go to "open with...", and then click "open with program on this PC."
+1. Right click the blockrush.py file, go to "open with...", and then click "open with program on this PC."
 Now, you navigate to the blockrush directory and click on pyg.exe!
-3. Launch blockrush.bat.
+2. Launch blockrush.bat.
 # To play on Linux and macOS:
 There are multiple methods for Linux and macOS play:
 1. Open blockrush.exe through Wine